Modern Slavery

 In addition, we have a Sustainability Policy which covers our approach to sustainability at a firm level, including matters such as human rights.

-For our own operations, we conduct a regular review of our material suppliers and assess whether any particular risks of slavery or human trafficking arise.
+For our own operations, we conduct a regular review of our high risk suppliers and assess whether any particular risks of slavery or human trafficking arise.

 • Are complying with the provisions of the Modern Slavery Act.